SPARC-FAIR-Codeathon/aqua/Documentation/Documentation.md

  'turbel*arian': ['turbellarian', 'turbellarian platyhelminths']
 ```

-In general longer words will need a longer execution time.
+In general longer words will need longer execution times.

-The number of completion:
+:point_right: __The number of completion:__

 __SciGraph__ returns a smaller number of completion.
 When there is a typo, SciGraph returns *almost zero completion*.
 Longer words cause a reduce in the completion number.
 Typo tends to increase the number of completion for __fast-autocomplete__.